 Our vertebrate specimens are actively used by the university faculty, students, and researchers for scientific research, as well as by the general public for science education, artistry and understanding of natural history in general.
-Additionally, we maintain educational verterbrate collections for use by university classes, K-12 education, and nature centers.
+All vertebrate specimen data are available online to everyone at ARCTOS (see the links below for each taxon).

 The collection of fishes is primarily preserved in fluid, normally 70% ethanol solution.
 The majority were collected in Colorado, although there is a worldwide representation of both marine and freshwater species.
 Many specimens were collected in the early 1900s by Max M. Ellis, including several hundred from Guyana.
 The collection also includes about 2000 Salmonid specimens donated by Robert J. Behnke, Colorado State University Professor Emeritus and the author of Trout and Salmon of North America.
 Nearly 10% of our holdings are representatives of endangered and threatened species.
-Specimen data is available on FishNet2, VertNet, and GBIF.
+Specimen data are available on ARCTOS: arctos.database.museum/ucm_fish.

 The herpetology collection spans 77 countries, although its geographic strength is Mexico and the southwestern USA.
 Our Mexican reptile specimens have been most actively studied and cited in systematic herpetology publications over recent decades.
 Additionally, the whiptail lizards (genus Aspidoscelis) are particularly well represented, including over 12,000 fluid-preserved specimens and two hundred dry skulls.
 The world-renowned herpetologists, Hobart M. Smith, and T. Paul Maslin, as well as a number of their students and collaborators, were the major architects of our largest vertebrate collection.
 R. Earl Olson's contribution of 3,800+ specimens recently expanded our taxonomic and geographic coverage, including new material from Minnesota and Haiti.
 Most recently, Julio A. Lemos-Espinal contributed 2,600 specimens from the northern Mexican states of Sonora, Chihuahua, and Coahuila.
-Specimen data is available on HerpNet, VertNet, and GBIF.
+Specimen data are available on ARCTOS: arctos.database.museum/ucm_herp.

 Twenty-five countries are represented in the mammal collection, though most specimens are from Colorado (nearly 70%) and other western states.
 Specimens are typically preserved as a set of a study skin and an extracted skull, although large mammals are prepared also as hides, taxidermy, and skeletons.
 Many people have added to the mammal collection over the years, including the pioneer Colorado naturalist, Edward Royal Warren (3,000+ specimens), Donald A. Spencer, Dallas A. Sutton, Leslie Viereck, and emeritus professor and former Museum Director, David M. Armstrong.
 E.R.
 Warren's archive of field notes and photographs are an invaluable resource for documenting distributions and changes of Colorado mammals in the first three decades of the 20th century.
-Specimen data is available on MaNIS, VertNet, and GBIF.
+Specimen data are available on ARCTOS: arctos.database.museum/ucm_mamm.